JackBeNimbleBeQuick/simpleshop/README.md

 - git clone ...simpleshop.git
 - cd simpleshop/bin
 - npm install
+  - webpack
+  - npm start

 ### Goals
 To provide the basics for:
-- simple shop view select frames using simple Session tracking
+- Simple shop view select frames, with simple Sessions sessionStorage tracking mechanism
+- Flux data and event flow
 - sass
   - sass provides a basic grid, variables, and mix-ins
   - create stable responsive UI
 - typescript
   - provides strong typing and interfaces
-  - shopping data structure has been typed in root interface.d
+  - shopping data structure have been typed in the root interface.d
 - webpack
   - webpack provide a typescript to js rule
   - webpack-server to assist in fast build